-- Acquire FCIC/NCIC certification and County required Emergency Medical Dispatch certification - Perform extensive data entry and data retrieval from visual and /or audio sources - Understand and execute complex oral and written instructions - Demonstrate appropriate interpersonal communications skills for public safety communications and dispatching - React quickly and correctly to emergency calls and situations - Learn and correctly apply detailed procedures and policies both in structured situations, such as emergency medical dispatch (EMD), and in non-routine situations that require independent judgment, critical thinking and application of complex and varied procedures and policies, such as law enforcement dispatching - Learn, retain and use knowledge of Columbia County geography in the course of work - Operate computerized equipment including computer aided dispatch (CAD), enhanced 911 (ANI/ALI), and automatic vehicle location (AVL) programs - · Receive and accept regular feedback and constructive criticism without being defensive - Dispatch public safety personnel and equipment safely, quickly and efficiently - Relay messages exactly as received - React guickly and calmly in emergency situations and adopt effective courses of action - Perform call taking and dispatching work by phone, radio and using other standard communications center equipment - · Assess emotional state of callers; respond correctly to emergency and routine situations
+- Successfully obtain FCIC/NCIC certification and County required Emergency Medical Dispatch certification as well as successfully complete the State of Florida 911 Telecommunicator Certification. - Complete a CPR course. - Perform extensive data entry and data retrieval from visual and /or audio sources - Understand and execute complex oral and written instructions - Demonstrate appropriate interpersonal communications skills for public safety communications and dispatching - React quickly and correctly to emergency calls and situations - Learn and correctly apply detailed procedures and policies both in structured situations, such as emergency medical dispatch (EMD), and in non-routine situations that require independent judgment, critical thinking and application of complex and varied procedures and policies, such as law enforcement dispatching - Learn, retain and use knowledge of Columbia County geography in the course of work - Operate computerized equipment including computer aided dispatch (CAD), enhanced 911 (ANI/ALI), and automatic vehicle location (AVL) programs - Receive and accept regular feedback and constructive criticism without being defensive - Dispatch public safety personnel and equipment safely, quickly and efficiently - Relay messages exactly as received - React quickly and calmly in emergency situations and adopt effective courses of action - · Perform call taking and dispatching work by phone, radio and using other standard communications center equipment - Assess emotional state of callers; respond correctly to emergency and routine situations